We often hear “What we have is working fine. Besides, we don’t have the time or resources to switch providers right now.”

 Step III: Implementation of Time and Labor Management (TLM) and Payroll

-For payroll, your Implementation Specialist will schedule time to extract data from your current system.
+For payroll, Implementation will schedule time to extract data from your current system.
 An automated migration tool that requires no manual manipulation is used for this process.
 Your employee and company database will be built and configured to your company’s specifications using this data.

-To ensure accuracy of your first payroll, your Implementation Specialist will run a parallel payroll before processing.
+To ensure accuracy of your first payroll, Implementation will run a parallel payroll before processing.
 All year-to-date and quarter-to-date earnings for each active and terminated employee will be entered to ensure that taxes, wages, and deductions are in perfect alignment.

 Step IV: Implementation of HRIS and Other Platforms